 8) Bad Girl

-I have found, in my twenty-plus years of rock journalism (and forty-plus years of rock listening) that if a song starts with crowd noises and it’s not a live track, then it’s probably some bullshit throwaway ‘jam’.
+I have found, in my many years of rock journalism (and many decades of rock listening) that if a song starts with crowd noises and it’s not a live track, then it’s probably some bullshit throwaway ‘jam’.
 Bad Girl starts with crowd noises, and it’s not a live track.
 It’s also the last song on the album, and this was still back in the days when placement on the record really meant something.
 If you never made it this far on Eliminator, don’t worry, you didn’t miss much.
 Bad Girl is basically middle-of-the-road boogie-rock, a sort of throwback to repetitive 60s frat-party slop like Wooly Bully or Louie Louie.
 Whatever.

 7) If I Could Only Flag Her Down

 It is not an insult to call Eliminator formulaic.
 If the formula works, what’s bad about it?
 Coca-Cola and AC/DC are both formula-driven products, and everybody’s fine with ‘em.
 The problem – and it’s a very slight one, granted – is that Flag is a little too formulaic for its own good.
 Like most of the album, it’s got ‘The People’s Tempo’ (120 bpm, incidentally), the slithery synthesized guitar sounds, the cardboard drums, and the girls-and-cars-are-interchangeable lyrics.
 It’s all there, but there’s nothing special about it.
 It’s a little too on the nose.
 No one’s gonna turn Flag off, but it’s probably not anybody’s favourite, either.